kasteelion/promptbuilder/README.md

 4.  **Build a Scene:** Select different scene elements from `scenes.md`.
 You can also create new scenes directly in the UI.

 5.  **Choose a Pose:** Select a pose from `poses.md` or create custom poses.

+6.  **Add Notes & Interactions:** Include any additional details in the Notes section.
+Use the **Interaction Templates** dropdown to quickly insert pre-built multi-character interactions like "Conversation", "Dancing Together", "High Five", etc. The template will automatically fill in with your selected characters' names.

+7.  **Generate:** The preview panel automatically updates as you make selections, showing the final assembled prompt.

+### Using Interaction Templates

+The Notes section includes a powerful feature for creating multi-character interactions:

+1. **Add your characters** to the prompt (at least 2 characters recommended)
+2. **Select an interaction** from the dropdown (e.g., "Conversation", "Dancing Together", "Working Together")
+3. **Click "Insert"** - the template will be added with character names filled in automatically

+**Example:**
+- Characters selected: Alice, Bob, Carol
+- Template: "Group Discussion (3+)"
+- Result: "Alice, Bob, and Carol engaged in group discussion, all contributing to conversation"

+Available templates include:
+- **Two-character interactions:** Conversation, Dancing Together, High Five, Handshake, Working Together, and more
+- **Multi-character interactions:** Group Discussion, Circle Formation, Team Pose, Chain Reaction
+- **Create your own:** Click "+ Create" to make custom interaction templates

 6.  **Add Notes:** Include any additional details or modifications in the Notes tab.